JRCSTU/wltp/README.txt

 Then use the ``./util/buildwltcclass.py`` to contruct the respective python-vars into the wltc/Model.py sources.

-..	running the test suite
+TODO:
-	converting the documentation
+	running the test suite